How to Complete Cell Cycle Analysis via Flow Cytometry

 - For fluorescence when the specific cells pass through a laser beam they are monitored.
 Droplets containing a single cell are then detected by an electric field and then diverted into the appropriate collection tubes according to their charge.

-Flow cytometry can be used in the scope of biochemical analysis for further RNA and DNA characterizations.
+Flow cytometry can be used in the scope of biochemical analysis for further RNA sequencing analysis and DNA characterizations.

 As a general practice, flow cytometers are designed specifically to be multiparameter, but even still most commercial cytometers have the capacity to make five or more simultaneous measurements on one single cell.
 Some proprietary research instrumentation exhibits capabilities of analyzing up to 11 parameters possible with 3 lasers.
 In the future, we are likely to see 3D models that work within the cell sorting process itself.
-As of this moment, fluorescence-activated-cell-sorting (FACS) or flow cytometry allows for quantification and characterization, but does not produce an 3D image of the cell.
+As of this moment, fluorescence-activated cell sorting, or flow cytometry, allows for quantification and characterization, but does not produce an 3D image of the cell.

 Flow cytometry and cell sorting are not opposing methodologies.
 They are rather complementary to one another.
 Both rely on antibodies to detect specific cells within a heterogeneous population, but while flow cytometry is used primarily as a measurement tool, cell sorting is designed to help achieve characterization.

 Fluorescence-activated cell sorting (FACS) is a specialized type of flow cytometry.
 It involves the sifting through heterogeneous mixture of biological cells into two or more containers, one cell at a time, based upon the specific light scattering and fluorescent characteristics of each cell.
 The flow cytometry analysis serves to distinguish the cells in different phases.
+Each cell cycle phase is unique and these methodologies enable in-depth analysis.
+This process includes understanding flow cytometry gating.
 For this particular purpose, completing the flow cycle is the next logical step in the molecular analysis process and does not detract from the original reasoning behind sorting cells, which are:

 1) To characterize and sort via cell-phenotype